Ivo and Julie – Introduction

 The Syrah gives it strength on the finish to ensure that this is a well-rounded wine which has been cleverly blended to bring out the best qualities of each of the varieties.

 This is a wine for enjoying with food as it has structure and strength while still showing a lightness that makes it so appealing.

 Les Cigales dans la Fourmilière Mata Hari 2016

 Mata Hari, which is a macerated Grenache Blanc, is a wonderful example of a macerated wine.

-We have great memories of drinking it while eating at the wonderful Auberge de Chassignolles in the Auvergne in France.
+We have great memories of drinking it while eating at the iconic Auberge de Chassignolles in the Auvergne in France.
 Anyone who follows our foodtourist Instagram account will know from our many visits to the Auberge that they have an excellent wine list including many wines that are difficult to find elsewhere.
 It matched the food we were served there very well.